MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/general-ledger/financial-reporting-currency-capability.md

 ### Setup for Retained Earnings
 Currency translation for retained earnings accounts is subject to some specific requirements:
 - Any retained earnings account must be assigned to the Retained earnings main account category **Reference ID** of 29 on the **Main accounts** page if the account balance should be translated using the appropriate calculation.
-- If the default category was renamed, financial reporting is still expecting the original with the **Reference ID** of 29.
+- If the default category was renamed, financial reporting still expects the original with **Reference ID** of 29.
-> [!Note]
+   > [!NOTE]
-You may have to personalize the form and add **Reference ID** as a column to show on the page
+   > You may have to personalize the form and add **Reference ID** as a column so this displays on the page.
 - The retained earnings account only translates system-generated transactions initiated through the fiscal year-end close process.
 If any transactions are posted directly, they will not be accurately reflected through translation.
 - The retained earnings balance is translated at the rate that exists at the end of the most recently closed year.
 This means that it is a point-in time-calculation, not an accumulation of amounts and rates calculated from the beginning balance entered through today.